Amaha / / / Anxiety vs Depression: Do I have Anxiety or Depression or both?

 Cognitive symptoms: Difficulty concentrating, making decisions, or remembering things.
 Simple tasks feel monumentally difficult.

-Behavioral changes: Withdrawing from friends and family, losing interest in activities you once enjoyed, and struggling with daily routines.
+Behavioural changes: Withdrawing from friends and family, losing interest in activities you once enjoyed, and struggling with daily routines.

 Depression is more about the present and past.
 You feel stuck in a cycle of negative thoughts about yourself, your life, and your future.